Janlorie/DataScienceMinor/Courses/Datacamp.md

 countries = countries.drop_duplicates()
 ```

-Whereas on our dataset in the project we found out that we had duplicates in the process of labeling.
+Whereas on our data set in the project we found out that we had duplicates in the process of labeling.
 These duplicates were nested in the internal forward mails in the data.
 So in our project we had to
 find these forwards and remove them from the set.
 A detailed example is be provided in the data preparation file